owncloud/web-app-skeleton/README.md

 ## Getting Started
 The following instructions will help you set up your own web app/extension and a proper development environment.

-### App Name
-To get started, clone the repository and rephrase the app name `skeleton` to your desired app name in:
+To get started, clone the repository and then follow the instructions below.
-- package.json
-- vite.config.ts
-- dev/docker/ocis/apps.yaml (if you need config for your app)
-- src/index.ts
-- tests/unit/App.spec.ts

 ### Development Environment
 1. Install [pnpm](https://pnpm.io/installation) if you haven't already.
 Our package.json holds a `packageManager` field and we recommend to use [pnpm with corepack](https://pnpm.io/installation#using-corepack).